A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots

-For example, \cite{pathak2017curiosity} introduces an intrinsic curiosity module (ICM) that encourages the agent to explore unfamiliar states by providing an intrinsic reward based on the prediction error between the current and predicted next state.
+For example, the intrinsic curiosity module (ICM) \cite{pathak2017curiosity} encourages the agent to explore unfamiliar states by providing an intrinsic reward based on the prediction error between the current and predicted next state.
 The intrinsic reward is proportional to the discrepancy between the predicted state and the actual state, motivating the agent to interact with environments that it cannot predict, thereby driving exploration and learning.
 ICM has been shown to significantly improve the agent's ability to explore complex environments with sparse or no external rewards.
-In contrast, DIAYN \cite{eysenbach2018diversity} uses latent variable discovery to guide the agent's exploration by encouraging the agent to maximize the diversity of the behaviors it exhibits.
+In contrast, DIAYN \cite{eysenbach2018diversity} utilizes latent variable discovery to guide the agent's exploration, encouraging it to maximize the diversity of behaviors exhibited.
 DIAYN introduces an intrinsic reward based on the mutual information between the agent's latent skill variable and its environment state, encouraging the agent to discover and explore a wide range of distinct behaviors.
 By learning a set of diverse, reusable skills, DIAYN enables agents to tackle complex tasks without requiring domain-specific rewards, making it a valuable approach for unsupervised skill discovery.

 In addition, RE3 \cite{seo2021state} focuses on state coverage maximization, where the intrinsic reward is driven by the state visitation frequency.
 The goal is to encourage the agent to explore states that are infrequent or underrepresented in its past experience.
-By learning from these underexplored regions, RE3 enhances the agent's understanding of the environment and helps to avoid getting stuck in local optima.
-RE3’s approach allows the agent to explore a broader range of states, improving the diversity of the learned representations and making it suitable for environments with sparse external rewards.
-Following DIAYN and RE3, ODPP \cite{chen2023unified} is proposed as a unified framework to discover skills that are both diverse and have superior state coverage, based on a novel use of determinant point process.
-Specifically, the unsupervised objective is to maximize (i) the number of modes covered within each individual trajectory to enhance state coverage, and (ii) the number of modes across the trajectory space to promote skill diversity.
+By learning from these underexplored regions, RE3 enhances the agent's understanding of the environment and helps prevent the agent from getting stuck in local optima.
+RE3 allows the agent to explore a broader range of states, improving the diversity of the learned representations and making it suitable for environments with sparse external rewards.
+Following DIAYN and RE3, ODPP \cite{chen2023unified} is proposed as a unified framework to discover skills that are both diverse and have superior state coverage, based on a novel use of the determinant point process.
+Specifically, the unsupervised objective is to maximize (i) the number of modes covered within each trajectory to enhance state coverage, and (ii) the number of modes across the trajectory space to promote skill diversity.